LICENSING EXAM PERFORMANCE

-UWS students perform exceptionally well on the National Board of Chiropractic Examiners (NBCE) exams.
+UWS students perform exceptionally well on licensure exams, including the National Board of Chiropractic Examiners (NBCE) exams specific to the United States.
 Successful completion of Parts I, II, III, and IV of the NBCE exams is necessary to become licensed in almost all U.S. licensing jurisdictions.
 International licensing requirements differ.

-Table1 below utilizes the reporting format required by the Council on Chiropractic Education® (CCE) for accreditation purposes.
-This format indicates the percentage of students who attempted one or more of the four parts and passed all four parts of the NBCE exams within six months following graduation from the UWS DC program.
+The table below utilizes the reporting format required by the Council on Chiropractic Education® (CCE) for accreditation purposes.
+The table reports the number of students who graduated in each of the last four calendar years and how many passed either all parts of NBCE licensing exams or attained licensure within six months of graduation.